cps-org/cps/schema.rst

 :Applies To: |package|
 :Required: No

-Specifies the oldest version of the package with which this version is compatible.
+If :attribute:`Version-Schema` is set to :string:`"custom"` or :string:`"x.y.z"`, then this attribute specifies the oldest version of the package with which this version is compatible.
 This information is used when a consumer requests a specific version.
-If the version requested is equal to or newer than the :attribute:`Compat-Version`, the package may be used.
+If the version requested is equal to or newer than the :attribute:`compat-version`, the package may be used.

+If :attribute:`Version-Schema` is :string:`"semver"` then this field should not be set, and a conforming implementation must not read this field.
+The compatibility should be calculated according to the rules described by |semver|_.

-If not specified, the package is not compatible with previous versions (i.e. :attribute:`Compat-Version` is implicitly equal to :attribute:`Version`).
+Otherwise if not specified, the package is not compatible with previous versions (i.e. :attribute:`Compat-Version` is implicitly equal to :attribute:`version`).

 :attribute:`Compile-Features`
 -----------------------------